toptal/picasso/docs/decisions/19-container-responsive-spacing-properties.md

  * Range         |   xs   |   sm   |   md   |   lg   |   xl
  *
  * For screens in "xs" and "sm" breakpoint ranges top padding is 0rem / 0px
- * For screens in "md" breakpoint range top padding is 1rem / 16px
+ * For screens in "md" breakpoint range top padding is spacing[1]
- * For screens in and bigger than "lg" breakpoint range top padding is 'large' that equals to 2rem / 32px */
+ * For screens in and bigger than "lg" breakpoint range top padding is spacing[2] */

 import { spacing } from '@toptal/picasso/utils'